We Care About Our Community

-At Schochor, Federico and Staton, we believe we have an important role to play in strengthening our community.
+At Schochor, Staton, Goldberg and Cardea, P.A., we believe we have an important role to play in strengthening our community.
 Our strong culture of service, philanthropy and genuine desire to make meaningful social impact is borne out by our commitment to volunteering, thought leadership, and the financial support of charities.

 Whether it’s rehabbing abandoned houses in Baltimore with Habitat for Humanity, giving lectures at Johns Hopkins University to medical students on the best ways of preventing medical malpractice, mentoring college students as part of the University of Baltimore School of Law’s Charles Hamilton Houston Scholars Program, or exposing high school students to the law through the Law Links Program, our attorneys and staff regularly lend their time and knowledge to helping others.

 Additionally, we’ve donated hundreds of thousands of dollars over the years to nonprofits—both local and national—that we feel are working to make a difference.
 Here are some of them:

 Mothers Against Drunk Driving, working to stop drunk driving and support the victims of this violent crime.